 \$45 million in respect of such interests, based on the initial public offering price of \$22.00 per share.
 Our Chairman and our listed executive officers have reinvested, through the purchase of shares of our common stock, approximately 50% (except with respect to Jeff Krantz, our Chief Commercial Officer, approximately 40%) of the after-tax value of the distributions they received in respect of their vested Class B Common Units.
 See "Executive Compensation-Actions Taken in Connection with Our IPO-Class B Common Units in Parent."
 Based on the initial public offering price of \$22.00 per share, such reinvestment resulted in our Chairman and our listed executive officers purchasing approximately 527,506 shares of our common stock.
-Following this offering, our Chairman and our listed executive officers will receive net proceeds of approximately \$ in respect of their interests in Parent, based upon a public offering price of \$ per share.
+Following this offering and assuming that the underwriters fully exercise their option to purchase additional shares, our Chairman and our listed executive officers will receive net proceeds of approximately \$51.5 million in respect of their interests in Parent, based on a public offering price of \$35.00 per share.